9 Simple Ways to Practice Humility

 We all have a human need to be relevant.

 But sometimes life moves on and, well...we aren't as relevant as we once were.
+Recently I saw a bumper sticker that made me laugh out loud.
+"I used to be cool."

 If you ever left a job and then returned a month later to visit and nobody remembered you...it's nobody's fault.
 Life just moves on.

-So when your coffee barista forgets your name, or the store clerk is rude, and people don't return your calls like they used to...don't take it personal.
+So when your coffee barista forgets your name, or the store clerk is rude, and people don't return your calls like they used to...don't take it personally.
 Accept it and say, "But of course...this is normal.
 It's not about me."

 9) Be kind, even when provoked